Festivals & Events

 You can get to the festival by subway from Sapporo Station .

 Clappers were originally used to scare birds away from rice fields

 The clappers are an integral element in yosakoi dancing

 Yosakoi dancing is often staged as a competition, with the teams competing for pride and sometimes prizes.
 The dances are based on traditional Japanese dance, especially Awa Odori, but incorporate many modern styles and features, as well as colorful and coordinated costumes.

 Find the best vantage point, or learn to dance

-Watch live street dancers doing breathtaking dance pieces for free along Odori Park , Ekimaedori in front of Parco, and in Susukino.
+Watch live street dancers doing breathtaking dance pieces for free along Odori Park , in Susukino, and other locations.

 You're encouraged to get close and involved in the festival, with workshops for beginners offered in Waodori Square.

 If you plan to catch the festival but don't want to spend your whole holiday in Sapporo , it is best to be there on the weekend for the final contest.

 The latest information may differ, so please check the official website